Last Updated On

 So began the research backing this theory.
 And so began the steady stream of food blog headlines sure to attract wine-lovers.
 “The 10 Health Benefits of Wine Will Inspire You to Pour a Hearty Glass Tonight,” declares Wide Open Eats.
 “Science says you should raise your glass.
 Here’s why wine is actually good for you,” says EatingWell.

-But those headlines, while based on real studies, don’t tell the whole story.
+But those headlines about red wine’s benefits, while based on real studies, don’t tell the whole story.
 Wine contains beneficial chemicals, but not in great enough quantities that would benefit your health.
 And all of those studies that say light-to-moderate drinkers live longer?
 They make a couple of serious analytical errors.
 There’s a reason the federal government doesn’t recommend anyone take up drinking—here’s why.

 Resveratrol: Wine’s Magic Ingredient?

 Much of the hullabaloo over wine’s supposed curative effects is resveratrol.
 It’s a compound in peanuts, chocolate, and the skins of fruits like blueberries, raspberries, and—you guessed it—grapes.
 These plants produce resveratrol as a protective measure, in response to injury or if they’re under attack from bacteria or fungi.
 In the past couple of decades, scientists have found that resveratrol may have preventative and even curative effects for a number of illnesses.
-Those ailments include diabetes, cancer, heart disease, neurological diseases, and even bacterial infections.
+Those ailments include type 2 diabetes, cancer, neurological diseases, and even bacterial infections.
+There’s even research suggesting resveratrol boosts “good” cholesterol levels and overall heart health.
 So the fact that wine contains resveratrol made a lot of health-conscious wine drinkers very happy.